Network Products Guide: What are your top security predictions for 2012?

 Finally, we hope to see more coordinated efforts between the public sector, vendors and service providers to take action on the growing malware problem, especially botnets.
 We have already seen initiatives on several fronts, including DNSChanger.
 Other countries like Japan, Germany and Australia have put in place programs to combat botnets and the Department of Commerce and Department of Homeland Security issued an RFI in late 2011.
 The growing mobile malware threat will provide additional momentum to get all parties to do more to work together and prevent ongoing attacks.

-Rake Narang: What would be your advice to evade home network infections?
+Network Products Guide: What would be your advice to evade home network infections?

 Brendan Ziolo: There are several steps that consumers can take to prevent infections in their home networks: